 Vitamin D – This fat soluble vitamin is responsible for helping the body absorb calcium and phosphorus which are critical for bone health.
 The sun and many animal foods have Vitamin D. The most bioavailable form of D is found in animal foods such as fish and full fat dairy.

 Vitamin E – This fat soluble vitamin is an antioxidant that helps protect the cells from free radical and oxidative damage.
-Foods rich in Vitamin E include avocados, almonds, mangoes, and peanuts.
+Foods rich in Vitamin E include nuts and seeds such as almonds.

 Zinc – This trace mineral is critical for immune health, tissue repair, energy levels, sexual development, and keeping cholesterol levels in check.
 Foods high in zinc include meat, shellfish, eggs, nuts, and beans.

 Magnesium – This mineral is responsible for over 300 enzymatic processes in the body.
 A few of these include sleep health, digestive health, and muscle recovery.
 Roughly 50% of Americans are not getting enough magnesium in their daily diet.
 Magnesium rich foods include spinach, salmon, potatoes, almonds, and dark chocolate.

 Potassium – This electrolyte works in balance with sodium to control blood pressure, muscle contractions, and helps maintain appropriate water levels in the body.
 It can be found in many fruits such as oranges, cranberries, and bananas as well as milk.

 Iron – This mineral is crucial for red blood cell health which helps oxygenate the body.
 The two forms of iron are non-heme and heme iron.
 Non-heme is found in plants, heme in animal foods.
 Heme is the more absorbable and bioavailable.
 Foods high in iron include meat, fish, and dark leafy greens.